Roast Prime Rib

 (English roast rib of beef)

-Yorkshire pudding is the traditional accompaniment to roast prime rib.
+Yorkshire pudding is the traditional accompaniment to roast prime rib, and the two form somewhat of an English national dish.
 Other favorite side dishes include baked potatoes, Brussels sprouts or creamed onions.

 How to Buy a Prime Rib